By Emily Corcoran

 • Small-business owners do not need to provide any personal information.

 Small-business owners: Tell us what you’re experiencing.
-My team and I will combine your responses with the experiences of thousands of other small-business owners across the United States to help uncover the universal.
+My team and I will combine your responses with the experiences of thousands of others across the United States to paint the picture of what doing business means for businesses like yours.
+Take a few minutes and add your brush stroke today – this year’s survey is open until November 1, 2024.

 Thank you for contributing to one-of-a-kind data on small business credit experiences.